1973 Cleveland Browns season

 The 1973 Cleveland Browns season was the team's 24th season with the National Football League.
 After a solid 1972 season, which included a playoff appearance, the Browns got off to a solid start, winning three of their first four games on the way to a 7-3-1 start.
 However, the Browns did not win another game the rest of the season and settled for third place with a 7-5-2 record.

+To date, the 1973 Browns along with the Kansas City Chiefs, Denver Broncos, and Green Bay Packers are the last teams to record 2 ties in a single season.
+Overtime for regular season games was introduced the following year, and the occurrence of tie games decreased.

 The team did not wear their brown jerseys for any 1973 game, preseason or regular season.